Skip to main content

 5. Emphasize your technology skills.

 A common misconception about older adults is that they haven't kept in step with technological advancements.
-You can remedy this by adding a section to your resume that highlights your experience and comfort with modern software and platforms (such as Microsoft Excel or PowerPoint).
+You can remedy this by adding a section to your resume that highlights your experience and comfort with modern software and platforms (such as Microsoft Excel, PowerPoint, or ChatGPT).
 If a job you're applying to mentions a technology you're proficient in, make sure you include it in the experience or skills section of your resume.
 Steer clear of listing any outdated technologies.

 6. Use a modern font (typeface style).